 Amblyopia is a reduction in visual acuity that results from abnormal visual development in infancy and childhood.
 If not treated early enough, the loss of vision may range from mild to severe.
 Amblyopia is also known as “lazy eye.”

-To learn more about the Amblyopia or Eyeglasses Programs, contact the Amblyopia coordinator at 330-759-7921.
+To learn more about the Amblyopia or Eyeglasses Programs, contact the Welcome Center at 330-759-7921.